ryan-beisner/charm-nova-compute/README.md

 NFV support
 ===========

-This charm (in-conjunction with the nova-cloud-controller and neutron-api charms) supports use of nova-compute nodes configured for use in Telco NFV deployments;
+This charm (in conjunction with the nova-cloud-controller and neutron-api charms) supports use of nova-compute nodes configured for use in Telco NFV deployments;
 specifically the following configuration options (yaml excerpt):